 3.1 General Standard The general standard for attire is modesty and appropriateness (1 Timothy 2:9; 5:22).
 Student dress should always be in good taste, inoffensive, and appropriate for the place and occasion.
 Resident Directors and Resident Assistants, as well as College faculty and staff may direct a student to change attire deemed as inappropriate.
-Students who think they have not violated the standards of modesty or appropriateness or specific policies listed below may appeal through the Student Government.
+Students who think they are not in violation of the standards of modesty/appropriateness or specific policies listed below may appeal through the Office of Student Development.